KailynnCo/AWS-Guard-Duty/README.md

 Successfully configured a CloudWatch Event rule that will send a message to the SNS topic depending on the severity results of GuardDuty findings.

 > Backround/definitions: GuardDuty detects malicious activities and sends events to Amazon CloudWatch Events for every change in a finding.
+CloudWatch provides monitoring and alerting for your AWS resources and applications.
 Through continuous alerts about malicious activities, users can take the necessary precautions to mitigate the risk of cyber attacks.

 * The below json code will alert for any Medium to High finding.
 ```Json